Snowflake-Labs/sfquickstarts/site/sfguides/src/improvado/improvado.md

 On top of the core platform, the AI Agent enhances the value of your data by providing advanced analytics and governance capabilities.
 Our AI Agent offers several advanced features:

+- **Campaign Intelligence**: Offers deep insights and analytics on campaign performance to help marketers optimize their strategies and outcomes.
 - **Automated Data Analysis**: The AI Agent enables automatic analysis of your Snowflake data, ensuring that all data points are accurately processed and interpreted.
 - **Snowflake Metadata**: By generating comprehensive metadata, the AI Agent provides valuable context to your data, enhancing its usability for analytics and reporting.
 - **Marketing Data Governance**: Leverages advanced data profiling to ensure high data quality and compliance with marketing data governance workflows.
 - **Action Pulse**: Provides actionable insights on your marketing data, helping you make informed decisions and improve performance.
-- **Reverse ETL for Data Activation**: Transforms and routes data back into operational tools for activation, enabling data-driven actions across your marketing stack.
+- **Data Activation**: Transforms and routes data back into operational tools for activation, enabling data-driven actions across your marketing stack.

 This layered approach ensures that Improvado not only integrates and processes data effectively but also enriches it with insights and governance for better decision-making.